WTNH

 WTNH (channel 8) is a television station licensed to New Haven, Connecticut, United States, serving the Hartford–New Haven market as an affiliate of ABC.
-It is owned by Nexstar Media Group alongside MyNetworkTV affiliate WCTX (channel 59), also licensed to New Haven.
+It is owned by Nexstar Media Group alongside WCTX (channel 59), an independent station with MyNetworkTV; Nexstar's Tegna subsidiary owns Fox affiliate WTIC-TV (channel 61) and CW station WCCT-TV (channel 20).
 WTNH and WCTX share studios on Elm Street in downtown New Haven; per a channel sharing agreement, the two stations transmit using WTNH's spectrum from a tower in Hamden, Connecticut.